 The primary issue is speed.
 Even simple primitives such as the ones shown here can take a lot of time, especially if you're not careful in your implementation.
 For example, a full mode 3 screen-wipe would take about 60% of a VBlank at best!
 In bad implementations of a screen-wipe, like doing it with a rectangle drawer that calls a non-inline pixel-plotting function, could take as much as 10 frames.
-Then you have to start drawing all your backgrounds and sprites and do the game logic.
-'Ew' would be an understatement.
+And then you still have to draw all your backgrounds and sprites and do the game logic.
+The phrase 'crawling horror' somehow springs to mind at the thought of this.